 What I want for Christmas?

-A Long Run‘s topic was “What do you want for Christmas this year?”
+<![CDATA[The host for our blogging group sent out the prompt for our link up last week.
+Deanna Dennis at A Long Run‘s topic was “What do you want for Christmas this year?”
 My first instinct was to reply with something mature and generous like world peace or food for all the hungry people in the world.
 And I do want those things, really.
 But somehow it just didn’t seem like the truth for me.
 Then I came at it with a clever answer that was similar to my post for Thanksgiving.
 That I wished we could all let go of our high expectations of this one day (where we will gather, what it will look like, who will be there, what will we eat, how much will we eat, etc) and just let the day be what it is.
 Myself firmly included in the admonition.
 But then that still didn’t feel quite right.
 I kept feeling the need to feel a little deeper for the truth.
 Then the wrestling started.
 And the tears.
 And the ugly truth rose to the surface.
 What I really want for Christmas is some time to myself.
 I know.
 It is horrible.
 All my blogging mates had beautiful, self-giving responses and I come up with this.
 But apparently it is my truth, so I guess I should set it free.
 And put some context around it so you know where I’m coming from.
 You see this blog is written by a deep introvert.
 I need a certain amount of silence and alone time to process even the average day with its normal schedule and emotions.
 And then comes Christmas.
 A time when we all want to gather with our friends and family (and I do want to).
 Things get a little fuller, a little busier.
 Then kids get out from school and we spend a very high energy week together 24/7 while they count down the days building gingerbread houses, baking cookies and asking me a million questions about what is coming next.
 Then family comes into town and more drop by and we all spend a good two days together celebrating.
 And it is all what I want and what I’ve asked for.
 I have great kids and nice parents and parents-in-law and a husband I adore.
 I love being at my own home instead of travelling around like we do on other holidays.
 However, at the end of the multi-day celebration that is Christmas at my house I feel like the grinch movie in reverse.
 I have iced and set out cookies, arranged the wings on a wiggling angel, arranged presents just so under a tree, slept little, risen early, served meals, cleaned, and worried about every one else in the room to the point of an exhausted frazzle.
 While I love every one under my roof and their being there, sometimes I feel like I just want to escape from it all.
 Sneak away for an hour or two to rest and let myself soak in this moment that is Christmas for me.